 Before enrolling into a clinical trial, the details of your specific trial will be thoroughly explained.
 The medication or device involved will be discussed and required procedures will be covered.
 We also address any the benefits of your trial as well as the potential risks.
 Any questions you have will be answered at your initial consultation, as well as throughout the clinical trial period.
 Research patients are monitored closely by research staff throughout the study; however, while research assessment results may be shared with your primary care provider, being in a clinical trial does not replace your routine medical care.

 It is important to note that all clinical trials are voluntary and you may decline to be involved or you may withdraw at any time during the study.

-Clinical research falls under the guidance of the FDA and there are many laws by which it's governed.
-Each trial is reviewed prior to and throughout the study by an Independent Review Board (IRB), whose purpose is to protect the safety, welfare and rights of the patients.
+Clinical research falls under the guidance of the U.S. Food and Drug Administration and the laws by which it is governed.
+Each trial is reviewed prior to and throughout the study by an Institutional Review Board (IRB), whose purpose is to protect the safety, welfare and rights of the patients involved in clinical research.

 Visit the links below for more information on clinical research:

 Center for Information and Study on Clinical Research Participation